Scarecrows in the Forest | Everything you need to know

-What is Scarecrows in the Garden: Scarecrows in the Garden is an opportunity for the community to participate in creating fun art projects throughout the Garden.
+Scarecrows in the Forest is an opportunity for the community to participate in creating fun art projects throughout the Garden.

 Scarecrow creators are encouraged to use natural and recycled materials.
-Individuals, school groups and not-for-profit organizations are also encouraged to participate.
-Deadline for submitting an application is Sept.
-30. Displays will be installed in the garden and open to the public September-November.
+Deadline for submitting an application is Aug.
+15. Displays will be installed in the garden Aug.
+15-30, and open to the public September-November.

 Read the rules

 Start here to review the rules and guidelines for your scarecrow.
 Includes your frequently asked questions.
 Call (305) 296-1504 for more information.

 Tips for great scarecrows

 Over the years, we’ve learned a thing or two about scarecrows and how best to keep them strong, safe and looking good in our tropical climate — during hurricane season